What Amazon labelling requirements do you need to take into account?

 What are the Amazon labelling requirements?

 Ecommerce platforms such as Amazon require sellers to ensure that products are compliant with all mandatory safety regulations.
 Requirements for product marking and labelling are part of the mandatory safety regulations.
-This overview describes what the Amazon labelling requirements are.
+At 24hour-AR, we help our clients meet Amazon’s labelling and compliance requirements quickly and reliably – ensuring their products stay listed and legally sellable across the EU.

 Marking and labelling requirements for ecommerce platforms